 Can you freeze thumbprint cookies?

-This recipe is part of an on-going journey to make traditional Christmas cookies healthier.
-Here are a few other recipes we’ve already transformed:
+This recipe is part of an ongoing journey to make traditional Christmas cookies better for you.
+Here are a few cookie recipes we’ve already transformed:

 - Healthier Sugar Cookies